rvanwhy/rvanwhy.github.io/04-quotes.md

 "And the other day, this new friend of mine
 Said something to me
 'Just because something starts differently
-Doesn't mean it's worth less'"
+Doesn't mean it's worth less.'"

 ― *Peter Bjorn and John, Objects of my affection*
 * * *
 "I have read the right books
 to interpret your looks
 you were knocking me down
-with the palm of your eye"
+with the palm of your eye."

 ― *Joanna Newsom, Peach Plum Pear*
 * * *
 "All that glitters is gold
 Don't believe what you've been told
 People lie, people love, people go
-But beauty lies, in every soul"
+But beauty lies, in every soul."

 ― *Future Islands, A Dream of You and Me*
 * * *